To use the influence of experts and politicians to raise

 Reduction in animal and human abuse

-- i) To increase sentencing for animal cruelty and to help to improve multidisciplinary approaches for dealing with poor animal welfare and its wider impacts (including for example, restorative justice and offender registers).
+- i) To help to improve multidisciplinary approaches for dealing with poor animal welfare and its wider impacts (including for example, restorative justice and offender registers).
 Domestic Violence & Abuse Bill in Queen’s Speech.